Tooling: Scaling Agent Primitives

 # Run workflows against your chosen runtime

-# This will trigger 'codex security-review.prompt.md' command
+# This will trigger 'copilot --log-level all --log-dir copilot-logs --allow-all-tools -p security-review.prompt.md' command

 # Check the example apm.yml file a bit below in this guide

-apm run codex-sec-review --param pr_id=123
+apm run copilot-sec-review --param pr_id=123

-The key benefits become immediately apparent: your daily development stays exactly the same in VS Code, APM installs and configures runtimes automatically, your workflows run regardless of which runtime is installed, and the same apm run
+The key benefits become immediately apparent: your daily development stays exactly the same in VS Code, APM installs and configures runtimes automatically, your workflows run regardless of which runtime is installed, and the same apm run command works consistently across all runtimes.

 ✅ Checkpoint: Runtime complexity is abstracted away while preserving development workflow flexibility